redcross/smoke-alarm-portal/INSTALL.md

         # when we change this.
         $ sudo couchdb

-6. Create the database using the instructions in [DATA.md](DATA.md).
+6. Create the databases.

+   See the instructions in [DATA.md](DATA.md).

+7. Create our application-specific CouchDB view functions.

+   See the instructions in [couch_views.js](couch_views.js).

-7. Get the required node modules by running npm.
+8. Get the required node modules by running npm.

         $ cd smoke-alarm-portal
         $ npm install